puppetlabs/puppet-docs/source/pe/2.0/install_answer_file_reference.markdown

 : **Y or N** --- Whether to install the cloud provisioner role.

+### Puppet Agent Answers

+These answers are always needed.

+`q_puppetagent_certname`
+: **String** --- A site-unique identifier for this agent node.

+`q_puppetagent_server`
+: **String** --- The hostname of the puppet master server.
+For the agent to trust the master's certificate, this must be one of the valid DNS names you chose when installing the puppet master.

 ### Puppet Master Answers

+These answers are only needed if you are installing the puppet master role.

 `q_puppetmaster_certname`
 : **String** --- A site-unique identifier for the puppet master.